 IFRS 15 - Revenue from contracts with customers was issued by the IASB in May 2014 to provide a single revenue model to use in the recognition of revenue from contracts with customers.
 In July 2015, the IASB approved a one-year deferral of the effective date of IFRS 15 to January 1, 2018.
+In June 2016, the IASB issued a narrow-scope amendment to the standard, Clarification to IFRS 15 Revenue from Contracts with Customers.
 The Partnership is evaluating the impact of this standard on its financial statements.